lemon837/CommanderCraft/README.md

     - Mana symbols on cards compared with mana symbols on lands
     - Average EDHREC rank
     - Artist, set, and creature type distributions
+    - Token information, what tokens are required to play and how many of them on average

   - Tagger Functions
     - Most common art tags and function tags